OrShalmayev/ng-book/README.md

 # Chat App Overview
 few things about this application:
--You can click on the threads to chat with another person -The bots will send you messages back, depending on their personality -The unread message count in the top corner stays in sync with the number of unread messages
+- You can click on the threads to chat with another person
+- The bots will send you messages back, depending on their personality
+- The unread message count in the top corner stays in sync with the number of unread messages

 Let’s look at an overview of how this app is constructed.
+We have
-We have -3 top-level Angular Components
+- 3 top-level Angular Components
--3 models
+- 3 models
--and 3 services
+- and 3 services
 Let’s look at them one at a time.

 ## Components